 When you put the environmentMode in FULL_ASSERT (or FAST_ASSERT), it will detect score corruption in the incremental score calculation.
 However, that will not verify that your score calculator actually implements your score constraints as your business desires.
-For example, one score rule might consistently match the wrong pattern.
-To verify the score rules against an independent implementation, configure a assertionScoreDirectorFactory:
+For example, one constraint might consistently match the wrong pattern.
+To verify the constraints against an independent implementation, configure a assertionScoreDirectorFactory:

-This way, the scoreDrl will be validated by the EasyScoreCalculator.
+This way, the NQueensConstraintProvider implementation is validated by the EasyScoreCalculator.

-This works well to isolate score corruption, but to verify that the score rules implement the real business needs, a unit test with a ScoreVerifier is usually better.
+This works well to isolate score corruption, but to verify that the constraint implement the real business needs, a unit test with a ConstraintVerifier is usually better.